Nelson Velazquez Preview, Player Props: Royals vs. Tigers

 Nelson Velazquez At The Plate

-- In 20 games this year (45.5%), Velazquez has picked up an RBI, and in 10 of those games (22.7%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Velazquez has had at least one RBI in 44.4% of his games this season (20 of 45), with more than one RBI 10 times (22.2%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.